albrow/zoom/README.md

 **WARNING:** this isn't done yet and may change significantly before the official release.
 I do not advise using Zoom for production or mission-critical applications.
 Feedback and pull requests are welcome :)

+Since the development branch is quickly changing, this README might not necessarily reflect the most up-to-date version of the API.

 Philosophy
 ----------